The Independent Professional’s Guide to Cyberattacks

 Changing Times and Cyberattack Exploits

-Since then, a lot has changed.
-Mirai and other botnets have evolved into stronger, remote-controlled malware systems, using artificial intelligence to guide attacks.
+Since then, the landscape has changed significantly.
+Mirai and other botnets have evolved into more robust, remote-controlled malware systems, utilizing artificial intelligence to enhance their attacks.

-Cybersecurity exploits have also changed focus from enterprises to smaller businesses, which usually lack larger companies’ knowledge, skills, and IT budgets.
-Cyberattacks never stop evolving, and hackers are ever more inventive and daring.
+Cybersecurity threats have also shifted focus from large enterprises to smaller businesses, which often lack the knowledge, skills, and IT budgets of their larger counterparts.
+As cyberattacks continue to evolve, hackers are becoming increasingly inventive and daring.

 As a result, attacks constantly change in unexpected and dangerous ways.